-Water crossings on long distance trails have been some of my most dangerous experiences.
+Water crossings on long-distance trails have been some of my most dangerous experiences.
 The one below is probably one I should not have attempted.

-Over the roar I heard voices, and as I peered through the trees I saw white frothy water and colored clothing.
-As I approached angry Loss Creek a hiker walked towards me looking a little anxious.
+Over the roar, I heard voices, and as I peered through the trees, I saw frothy white water and colored clothing.
+As I approached angry Loss Creek, a hiker walked towards me, looking a little anxious.
 He asked me if I was going to cross and said his wife and friend were trying to cross.

-The hiker on my side had shimmied across on a large fallen tree.
-The tree tree lay at an angle across the creek, half of it out over a waterfall where a pile of debris had gathered.
-Neither side touched the bank but the end on our side was close, and you could wade out and climb up on the other side.
+The hiker on my side had shimmied across a large fallen tree.
+The tree lay at an angle across the creek, half of it out over a waterfall where a pile of debris had gathered.
+Neither side touched the bank, but the end on our side was close, and you could wade out and climb up on the other side.
 The dark wood looked wet and slick.

 I probably weighed twice what she did with my pack.
 I was swimming.

 I told myself not to panic and swam harder, with my clothes and shoes dragging me down.
-Over the roar of the water I could faintly hear the yells of Frisbee, Stubs and Middle Brother urging me on.
-At least I think I could.
+Over the roar of the water, I could faintly hear the yells of Frisbee, Stubs, and Middle Brother urging me on.
+At least, I think I could.

-The hikers on the other side cheered as I dragged my soaked, wet rat self ashore and I turned and gave a slight bow before waving goodbye.
+The hikers on the other side cheered as I dragged my soaked, wet rat self ashore, and I turned and gave a slight bow before waving goodbye.
 They could not see the tears of relief in my eyes.

-It was late afternoon and temperatures were dropping fast.
-The water had been frigid and I needed to MOVE.
+It was late afternoon, and temperatures were dropping fast.
+The water had been frigid, and I needed to MOVE.
 I hiked About a half mile, fast, allowing my clothes and hair to dry a little.
 Then I stopped to assess the water damage to the pack.